DvdNss/flex-toolbox/README.md

 > --filters [String(s)]: filters to apply, that are used directly within the query
 > --from [String]: environment alias if not default
 > --file [String]: JSON or CSV file to take as input

+This command bulk retries job/workflow instances within a Flex environment, either from a query or from JSON/CSV files.

 * CSV format:
 CSV file must contain at least the "id" column, the number/name/order of the other columns doesn't matter.